4lefts/primary-programming/src/projects/year-5/parachute-drop/index.md

 ## Investigate

+Next, children should explore the code; this is where they should start to understand it.
+One way for them to do this is by answering questions such as:

+- Can they see where new ideas are being used?
+(In this project, variables to model physical forces.)
+- Can they see where inputs are being used?
+- Can they see where concepts they have learned before are being used, such as selection?
+- Can they explain how the flow of the program is being controlled?
+- Can they explain how the program is initialised, so that it runs the same each time?

+## Modify

-Next, children should explore the code by changing it, again working from a "remix" of the project.
+Now, children can further explore the program by changing it, again working from a "remix" of the project.

 Initially, they can explore making changes to numbers, running the code, and seeing what happens.
 They should be taught to make a mental note of what a number was before they changed it, so that they can change it back.
-Then guide them to explore
+Then guide them to explore:

 - What happens when the `gravity` and `air` resistance are changed?
 - What happens if we change the `wind` variable?